-No matter where you get henna, always ask the artist what's in their paste.
+Wherever you get henna, always ask the artist what's in their paste.
 If they can't tell you or say, "Don't worry, it's safe," walk away.
 If the paste has a chemical or kerosene smell... don't get it.
 You'll literally save your skin!
 Take a moment and search Google Images for "dangers of black henna".

-Never buy henna: at a store or online if it's not frozen; that has no ingredient list or is cryptic (there's no telling what's really in it); labeled along the lines of Emergency Henna, Fast Acting or Quick Staining.
+Never buy henna: at a store or online if it's not frozen; is shelf-stable; that has no ingredient list or is cryptic (there's no telling what's really in it); labeled along the lines of Emergency Henna, Fast Acting or Quick Staining.

 The term "Natural": It's use on products (including food) is not regulated.
 Any manufacturer can use "Natural" regardless of ingredients.

 Henna is a plant and, just like fruits and veggies, will spoil in a short amount of time.